Gabriel Woods

 • Flank steak has a quick cooking time (less than 10 minutes per side)

-• Flank steak is an inexpensive cut of beef
+• Compared to other steaks, flank is an inexpensive cut of beef

 Cons